 Like Horbert, the Badoo has a coin-screw panel that hides away the battery, memory card section, and a volume limiting switch.
 In Horbert’s case, you use SD cards, while the Badoo takes a USB stick.
 The Badoo can also be operated via mains power as well as having back-up batteries, which is a plus.
 But the downside is batteries last nowhere near as long as Horbert’s, giving you roughly six hours playing time.

-I love the look of the Badoo, and the additional features make it a great alternative to Horbert.
+I love the look of the Badoo, and the additional features make it another great alternative to Horbert.
 It is slightly bulkier, and the controls not quite as simple (or beautiful).
 But the added functionality and beautiful bamboo finish makes it a definite contender.

 Jooki is a little different from most of the other kids mp3 player on the list.
 Rather than buttons, children use Jooki characters (little figurines that come with Jooki) to choose what playlist to listen too.
 Parents have to set these up via the Jooki app first.
 Jooki, is in partnership with Spotify, so you can stream music and playlists from Spotify when connected by wifi.
 You cannot stream from Apple Music, Amazon Play or Google Play Music though.